What is Kickstarter?

 People want something in exchange for their pledges so create rewards and gifts to backers based on the amount they pledge.

-If your product is low value you could gift one or perhaps offer a bespoke printed T-shirt or attendance at the launch party.
+If your product is low value you could gift one.
+Or perhaps consider offering a bespoke printed T-shirt or attendance at the launch party.
 Make sure you carefully calculate your costs so you don’t cancel out your funding.

 4. Create a persuasive pitch

 Your pitch can make all the difference to how well prospective funders engage with your idea.
-Tell the story of your idea through great photos and, if possible, create a video.
+Tell the story of your idea through great photos or create a video.
 Be enthusiastic!
 People take confidence from your own passion and dedication to your product.

 5. Run a marketing campaign

 Social media is a great way to promote your product and, through likes and shares, to amplify your brand voice.
-A well-produced engaging, fun and authentic short video that tells your product story, creates an easily shareable social media asset.
+A well-produced engaging, fun and authentic short video telling your product story, creates an easily shareable social media asset.

 Ensure you regularly post updates and milestones on your Kickstarter project page.
 Sustain your marketing campaign with fresh ideas and new content.
 Look at other successful projects to glean ideas.